SamiBenAmara/DCP-LC/README.md

 # DCP-LC
 A repository containing my solutions to Daily Coding Problems and LeetCode problems

 DCP1	- Check whether an array contains two numbers that add to a target

+DCP2	- Multiply each element of an array by all the elements in the array except itself

 DCP88 	- Perform division without *, /, or %